James Street (American football): Later life

 Street was drafted in the 31st round of the 1970 Major League Baseball Draft by the Cleveland Indians, but after suffering an injury at the 1970 College World Series he chose not to play in the Indians' farm system, thereby ending his career.
+He was also drafted by the Dallas Rockets of the Texas Football League in the first round of their 1970 draft.
+His rights were traded to the San Antonio Toros and then to the Fort Worth Braves, with whom he had a workout, but he never signed with them.